Meta's WhatsApp makes Brazil a key test market for business messaging

 Users previously needed to add a phone number to their contacts or click a link on a separate platform to open a chat with a business.
 The company started testing the directory in Sao Paolo last year.

-The directory service will be introduced in Indonesia, Mexico and the United Kingdom as well via WhatsApp's API, which mainly serves large businesses.
+The directory service will be introduced in Indonesia, Mexico, Colombia and the United Kingdom as well via WhatsApp's API, which mainly serves large businesses.

-Partnering with local companies, Whatsapp will also test a payments tool that would make in-app transactions possible with credit or debit cards.
+Partnering with local companies, WhatsApp will also test a payments tool in Brazil that would make in-app transactions possible with credit or debit cards.

+A spokesperson for WhatsApp declined to disclose fee arrangements with the payments firms.

 WhatsApp, the social media giant's biggest app in terms of daily users, piloted the end-to-end shopping model with Indian online grocery service JioMart over the summer.